And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 The air will get cooler.

-The leaves will start changing the Republican attacks will get ugly.
+The Republican attacks will get ugly.

 They're looking for a new, even uglier way to suppress votes.

-The DCC said that it is launching its voter turnout fund to match the Republicans' blow for blow and voter to voter.
+As the right-wing slime machine gears up and Karl Rove works to turn out the GOP vote, the DCC said that it is launching its voter turnout fund to match the Republicans blow for blow and voter to voter.

-This is uh uh an interesting new technique here.
+This is an interesting new technique here.

-Here it's in Salon.com.
+Here it's in salon.com.

-And it's quite lengthy, and I'm not gonna go through the whole thing, but the basic premise here is that there was Florida in 2000 and Ohio in 2004.
+But the basic premise here is that there was Florida in 2000 and Ohio in 2004.

-Here are the six states where vote suppression could cost voters their voice, and Democrats the election in 2006.
+Here are the six states where vote suppression could cost voters their voice and Democrats the election in 2006.

-Now, this is interesting because up till now, all we've heard about is Democrats are going to take back the House.
+Now, this is interesting because up till now, all we've heard about is that Democrats are going to take back the House.

 It's a done deal.

-Now all of a sudden, uh Bagala and Carville are writing about well, you know, the Republicans uh starting to swift boat people, and the attacks are gonna start, and we're gonna keep up with them blow by blow.
+Now all of a sudden, Bagala and Carville are writing about, well, you know, the Republicans are starting to swift vote people and the attacks are going to start.

 Might call that the intern vote.

-And now Salon's out there saying six states out there, ladies and gentlemen.
+And now salons out there saying six states out there, ladies and gentlemen.

 Sorry.

-Uh guy by the name of a woman by the name of Eva Steele discovered that without a birth certificate, she can't register to vote.
+Arriving in Arizona in January from Kansas City, weakened by four heart attacks and degenerative talk disc disease, a guy by the name of a woman by the name of Eva Steele discovered that without a birth certificate, she can't register to vote.

 But her van and her purse were stolen in the first few weeks after she moved to Mesa.